NCAR/climate-primer-water/doc/ch3_baselines.rst

     **Rain Gauge QPE » Rain Gauge QPE Key Points**

-    -  Rain gauges can provide excellent information if they are well-maintained, optimally located, and the wind is light.
+    -  Rain gauges can provide excellent information if they are well maintained, optimally located, and the wind is light.

     -  Rain gauges are point estimates and will not necessarily provide good spatial resolution.